pytorch/botorch/docs/overview.md

 title: Overview
 ---

-This overview describes the basic components of botorch and how they work together.
+This overview describes the basic components of BoTorch and how they work together.
 For a high-level view of what this design tries to achieve in more abstract terms, please see our [Design Philosophy](design_philosophy).